Researching archival records can be rewarding and fun but it also requires some in-depth searching.

 - Make a formal application under the Freedom of Information Act.

-Further information and contact details for a number of government agencies who may responsible for restricted records is available on our Restricted Records webpage.
+Information and contact details for a number of government agencies responsible for restricted records is available on our Restricted Records webpage.

 Need to ask us a question?